Why Keto Isn’t a New Year Resolution

-I'm sure you're happy that this year's midnight kisses confetti and singing auld lang syne can be in person, but the resolutions are still coming.
+Midnight kisses confetti and singing auld lang syne and of course the resolutions are coming.

 This is a Keto diet blog, so I wouldn’t blame you if you thought I was about to suggest you resolve to do Keto to lose weight to improve your health.

 I’d be willing to bet that if you are reading a New Years Resolution post in a Keto blog, you are looking to the new year to be thinner and healthier.
 But, if you’re the kind of person who really wants to succeed at being healthier, maybe a New Year’s Resolution is not the way to do it.